tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 7\. \_\_\_\_\_\_\_\_\_\_\_ is/are an ideal disinfectant for waste water. **a) U-V Rays** b) Chlorination **c)** Boiling d) Ozonisation

-and recycling of nutrients from excreta to create a valuable supply for agriculture.
-‘EcoSan’ toilets are being used in several parts of India and Sri Lanka.

-**Summary** Degrading natural environments, depleting

-natural resources, pollution, vulnerability to large scale environmental changes and hazards are the core Environmental issues of today.

-Air pollution by fossil fuel burning and other anthropological activities like industrialization is reaching alarming levels and affecting human health and testing the survival of sensitive species.

-Domestic and industrial sewage, and agricultural run-off are the most common reasons for pollution of water bodies, resulting in reduced dissolved oxygen and increased Biochemical Oxygen demand of water bodies.
-Eutrophication and algal blooms are regular occurrences today.
-Industrial wastewaters are often rich in toxic chemicals, heavy metals and organic compounds which harm living organisms and may even result in death of aquatic life.

-Noise pollution is a threat to human and other animals.
-It can affect health and disturb peaceful habitats.
-Agrochemicals and its usages cause many ill effects in human beings, other organisms and soil.
-Agrochemicals can also cause biomagnification.
-The solution is to revert to non-chemical farming (use of biofertilisers, biopesticides, protect pollinators) practices.

-Generation of municipal wastes and their safe disposal are major issues faced by communities today.
-Solid wastes create environmental problems and must be disposed-off in safe ways.
-Disposal of solid wastes, radioactive wastes and e-wastes requires further efforts and research.
-Solid wastes like plastic can be combated by practicing the 4R - refuse, reduce, reuse and recycle.
-Ecosan toilets are some of the universally accepted eco-friendly practices.

-XII Std Zoology Chapter 13 EM.indd 234 18/12/2021 15:19:16

-235 Environmental Issues

 8\.
 SMOG is derived from : a) Smoke b) Fog **c) Both A and B** d) Only A